-It was quite a challenge to whittle the pitch down to the minute so we would have on air.
+It was quite a challenge to whittle the pitch down to the recommended 1-minute length.
 We rehearsed in front of friends and associates in order to get feedback and make sure we had it memorized.
 We also encouraged them to ask tough questions so that we could rehearse our answers around valuation, sales, positioning and competitive environment.

 We also discussed the logistics of how to bring the products onto the stage, since there needs to be a “reveal’ to the Dragons on air.
 We chose to carry most of our samples with a couple of extra pieces hidden beneath the table that would already be on set, on which we would arrange everything as soon as we entered the Den.
 We decided to soften up the Dragons by bringing our 2 younger kids along for the product introduction, though they would leave the Den as soon as the products had been distributed.

 Finally, there was the question of how to value the business and what percentage we should ask for from the Dragons.
 After watching many episodes of the show, Catherine felt we should not go too high on our valuation since many companies are dressed down for overvaluing their business.
 On the other hand, we have a proven product line, so we didn’t want to look like we were undervaluing our business either.
 Ultimately, we decided to value the business for slightly more than 1X Revenue ($1.6 Million) which seemed fairly conservative.